ericbieller/ericbieller.github.io/_posts/2016-03-24-5-travel-bloggers-you-should-be-following.markdown

 ![The Go Fever Travel Blog](/images/uploads/the-go-fever.jpg)

-Catherine is an amazing write and travel junkie.
+Catherine is an amazing writer and travel junkie.
 She’s visited tons of exotic places across the globe like Belize, Jordan and Croatia, just to name a few.
 On her blog, she shares travel stories as well as the best travel tips she’s picked up along the way.
 Definitely a great travel blog to follow!

 <h2><a href="http://www.findingtheuniverse.com" target="_blank">Finding the Universe</a></h2>